The Directors have pleasure in presenting the Eighteenth Annual Report

 TRANSFER OF AMOUNTS TO INVESTOR EDUCATION AND PROTECTION FUND

 the dividend / interest / refund of applications which remains

-unclaimed / unpaid for a period of seven years from the date of transfer
+unclaimed / unpaid for a period of seven years from the date of

-transferred to the Investor Education and Protection
+required to be transferred to the Investor Education and Protection

 for the year 2006-07 and which remained unpaid and unclaimed for a

-period of 7 years has been transferred by the Company to the IEPF Further, the unpaid dividend amount pertaining to the financial year
+period of 7 years has been transferred by the Company to the IEPF.

+Further, the unpaid dividend amount pertaining to the financial year

 DIRECTORS'' RESPONSIBILITY STATEMENT